metadriverse/metadrive/documentation/source/config_system.rst

 We list the vehicle config here.
 Observation Space will be adjusted by these config automatically.
 For example, if you set :code:`config["vehicle_config"]["lidar"]["num_lasers"] = 720`, then the dimension of the Lidar observation will automatically set to 720.

     - :code:`vehicle_config` (dict):
-        - :code:`lidar` (dict): the config is related to the :ref:`Lidar-like observation <State Vector>`.
+        - :code:`lidar` (dict): the config is related to the :ref:`Lidar-like observation <observation:State Vector>`.
 This Lidar only scans nearby vehicles.
             - :code:`num_lasers` (int = 240): the number of lasers used in Lidar
             - :code:`distance` (float = 50.0): the perception field radius
             - :code:`num_others` (int = 0): if this is greater than 0, MetaDrive will retrieve the states of :code:`num_others`-nearest vehicles as additional information